The Pebble and the Penguin

-The Pebble and the Penguin is a 1995 American independent animated film directed by Don Bluth and Gary Goldman.
+The Pebble and the Penguin is a 1995 American independent animated musical romance comedy-adventure film directed by Don Bluth and Gary Goldman.
 The film stars the voices of Martin Short, Jim Belushi, Tim Curry, and Annie Golden.
-Based on the true life mating rituals of the Adélie penguins in Antarctica, the film focuses on a timid, stuttering penguin named Hubie who tries to impress a beautiful penguin named Marina by giving her a pebble that fell from the sky and keep her from the clutches of an evil penguin named Drake who wants Marina for himself.
+Based on the true life mating rituals of the Adélie penguins in Antarctica, the film focuses on a timid, stuttering penguin named Hubie who tries to impress a beautiful penguin named Marina by giving her a pebble that fell from the sky and keep her from the clutches of an evil penguin named Drake who wants Marina for himself, causing Hubie to team up with a cantankerous yet good-hearted rockhopper penguin named Rocko.

-Towards the end of production, Metro-Goldwyn-Mayer significantly changed the movie, forcing Don Bluth and Gary Goldman to leave their film and demand to have their names taken off the film.
+Towards the end of production, Metro-Goldwyn-Mayer Pictures significantly changed the film, resulting in Bluth and Goldman leaving the film and asking to have their names taken off of it.
 The two would later start working at Fox Animation Studios.

-The film was released in the United States on April 12, 1995, by MGM/UA Distribution Co., receiving negative reviews from critics and being a box office bomb, grossing only $3.9 million against a $28 million budget.
-It is the final film to be produced by Sullivan Bluth Studios before the studio went bankrupt and ceased operations.
+The film was released in the United States on April 12, 1995, by MGM/UA Distribution Co., was panned by critics and became a box office failure, grossing $3.9 million against a $28 million budget.
+It is the final film to be produced by Don Bluth Limited before the studio went bankrupt and ceased operations.

 Plot

-In Antarctica, the Adélie penguins practice a tradition where during the mating season, the male birds gather on the beaches to find a pebble to use in a mating ritual, and during the night of the full moon mating ceremony, the males propose to the female they love by presenting their pebble to them, and if they accept it, they become a married couple.
+In Antarctica, the Adélie penguins practice a tradition in which during the mating season, the male birds gather on the beaches to find a pebble to use in a mating ritual, and during the night of the full moon mating ceremony, the males propose to the female they love by presenting their pebble to them, and if they accept it, they become a married couple.
 Hubie, a shy and good-hearted male penguin, loves Marina, the most beautiful penguin in the rookery who also seems to like him, but his evil archrival Drake, a muscular penguin who is said to always get his way, similarly covets Marina's affection.
-One night, Hubie and Marina discuss their feelings for each other, but Hubie is unable to find a suitable pebble to propose to Marina with due to both his clumsiness and the other penguins desperately trying to find pebbles too.
+One night, Hubie and Marina discuss their feelings for each other, but Hubie is unable to secure a suitable pebble to propose to Marina with.
 He wishes on a star to make his dream come true, and he receives a beautiful emerald cube from the sky.
-The next morning, Hubie ecstatically rushes to find Marina, but Drake thwarts him and taunts him, telling him nobody will marry somebody like him.
-When Drake demands Hubie to give him the emerald, Hubie refuses and Drake throws him into the water.
+The next morning, Hubie ecstatically rushes to find Marina, but is intercepted by Drake, who demands the emerald.
+Hubie refuses and Drake throws him into the water.
 Hubie narrowly escapes from a leopard seal and climbs onto a piece of an iceberg, where he is swept away from Antarctica.